mrlinuxfish/resume/resume.md

 ## Profile: ##

 I'm passionate about: excellence, learning, and launching people to reach their full potential (leadership).
 Quite a long time ago, I was thinking about the phrase 'work smarter, not harder'.
 I decided it was a better idea to adopt the approach of 'work smarter and harder'.
-I will not half do a job and I intend on getting things right the first time or learn how to do them correctly for the next time.
+I will not half do a job and I intend on getting things right the first time, or learn how to do things correctly the next time I'm in a similar situation.
 I enjoy taking on challenging projects to expand my skill set.
 I also really like solving problems.
 Additionally, I have a really good memory and can remember nearly everything I learn.
 I spent over three years learning how to effictively lead people and have actively been in a leadership role on the job since June 2017.
 By doing things in excellence and developing people I intend to change the world around me.

 ## Experience: ##